How to Have an Accident in the Home

 How to Have an Accident in the Home is a 1956 animated short film featuring Donald Duck.
 It was released by Walt Disney Productions.

 Plot

 J.J.
-Fate lectures on how accidents are not caused by "Fate", they seem to be caused by people's carelessness.
-Donald Duck is used as an example, being extremely accident prone.
-He highlights a series of mishaps that are caused, not by "fate", but by Donald's carelessness.
+Fate (a physical personification of destiny) lectures on how accidents are not caused by "fate"; they seem to be caused by people's carelessness.
+Donald Duck, being extremely accident-prone, is used as an example.
+He highlights a series of mishaps that are caused, not by "fate", but by Donald's own carelessness.